pvigier/pvigier.github.io-jekyll/_posts/2019-06-09-vagabond-forest-generation.md

 # Filling the cells

 Now that we have an algorithm to place objects, it is time to effectively add objects.
-For now, I annotate each object with two distances (one for the minimal distance with objects of the same class and the minimal distance with objects of other classes).
+For now, I annotated each object with two distances (one for the minimal distance with objects of the same class and the minimal distance with objects of other classes).
 But I may change the system where a same class can represent several objects because I have many objects that have the same properties.
 For instance, all the variations of the same flower have the same properties.

 Here is an example of a cell filled with multi-class Poisson disk sampling where I displayed the disk of each object: